AlexDev404/JSCode-AppRepo/README.md

 # JSCode-AppRepo
-A JavaScript App Repo Created by Kenny Garcia (?nogithubusernameyet) and AlexDev404
+A JavaScript App Repo Created by ItsChunkyboi4you and AlexDev404